Skip to main content

 Enjoy a great Welsh adventure along the Cambrian Way

 Strap in for a wild ride along Wales’ mountainous spine.
-The Cambrian Way (not to be confused with the walking route of the same name) is the ultimate cross-Wales road trip, taking you from the south to north coast via its most iconic cities, coast and countryside.
+The Cambrian Way (not to be confused with the Cambrian Way coast-to-coast walk) is the ultimate cross-Wales road trip, taking you from the south to north coast via its most iconic cities, coast and countryside.

 Once you’ve conquered the Cambrian Way, there are two more long-distance routes across Wales to explore: the Coastal Way and the North Wales Way.
 Together, the three make up the Wales Way and promise one epic Welsh adventure.